 It’s important to consider the needs of the business when deciding on the right business protection insurance.
 It can all depend on how much peace of mind you want to achieve

-Shareholder Protection policies with Critical Illness cover can be more expensive, but it can offer extended cover to protect the future of the business.
+Policies with Critical Illness cover can be more expensive, but it can offer extended cover to protect the future of the business.

 The market leaders in the UK include well-known providers.
 Most experts would recommend seeking professional advice first.
 Online rates tables can give you an overview of what these providers offer, but these comparison tools are not bespoke to your business.